Trump Orders Syria Missile Attack

 Advertisement

-Trump talked to reporters at Mar-a-Lago on Thursday night, calling on “civilised nations” for help in “seeking to end the slaughter and bloodshed in Syria.”
+Trump talked to reporters at Mar-a-Lago Thursday night, calling on “civilized nations” for help in “seeking to end the slaughter and bloodshed in Syria.”

 "Assad choked out the lives of helpless men, women and children,” Trump said.
 “It is in the vital national security interest of the United States to prevent and deter the spread or use of deadly chemical weapons.”